The Assessment of Energy Performance of Non-Domestic Buildings (Scotland) Regulations 2016

 - a sale or lease of a property in the course of construction.

-These regulations are triggered once a commercial property owner wishes to sell the property or grant a lease to a new tenant.
-Similar rules do not come into force in England and Wales until 1 April 2018 and will not apply to sales.
+regulations are triggered once a commercial property owner wishes to sell the property or grant a lease to a new tenant.
+Similar rules came into force in England and Wales on 1 April 2018 but do not apply to sales in the same way.
 Property owners in Scotland must now take account the requirements for energy efficiency measures when they sell or lease properties.

 FIND OUT MORE